AdminL3/Jugend-Forscht/Presentations/Introduction.md

 > [!NOTE]
 > This is the tranlation of a Script I used for this [PowerPoint](./Presentation.pptx)<br>
-> That means there are no complete sentences and the text is not structured in a way that it can be read as a text.
+> That means there are no complete sentences and the text is not structured in a way that it can be read as a text.<br>
-> The original script is in German, so the translation may not be perfect.
+> The original script is in German, so the translation may not be perfect.<br>
 > The original script can be found [here](./Lehrer_Vorstellung/Script.md)

 ## Introduction: